Video Games As Literature

 I suppose the first question we must ask is, “What gives a work literary merit?”
 What criteria are necessary for a written work to be considered literature and not simply historical record or random jumble of letters?
 And which of these requirements translates into the world of video games?
 People have different qualifications for what grants a work literary merit.
 Some wouldn’t even consider a decent science fiction novel literature.
 For the sake of our discussion, we will judge based on the following criteria: storytelling, character and depth.
 A final criterion, purpose, will be considered in the conclusion.

 Storytelling is the soul of literature.
-If a writer fails to tell a compelling story, either in substance or delivery, than he has failed in producing literature.
+If a writer fails to tell a compelling story, either in substance or delivery, then he has failed in producing literature.
 Novels tell stories about people.
 A short story may tell the story of a single person.
 A poem tells the story of a person’s emotions and experience.
 Each literary form requires a certain amount of effort by the reader to discern the story.
 But always, storytelling occurs.

 What of video games?
 Are they a storytelling medium?
 Absolutely.
 Video game stories can be as complex and varied as those within various works of literature.
 Final Fantasy Tactics, for instance, chronicles a years-long conflict over the crown of a fictional medieval country, orchestrated by a religious conspiracy behind the scenes.
 Duck Hunt, on the other hand, has a story as simple as: “A man goes hunting.
 His dog laughs at him when he misses.”
 You’d be as hard-pressed to find a video game that doesn’t tell a story as you would a novel or short story.